tmr4/T41_SDR/README.md

   * feature/beacon
   * feature/wsjtx
   * feature/MorseCodeKeyer
+  * other features included that don't have a separate brach:
+    * this version has the option to automatically set the noise flow.
+The noise floor button toggles between Off, Auto and On.
+When set to On you can adjust the noise floor with the Filter/Menu/Change encoder live while the radio is operating.
+This noise floor setting for each band is preserved to the EEPROM when the noise floor button is toggled back to Off.
+When set to Auto, the T41 will maintain the noise floor at the bottom of the frequency display.
+This auto noise floor setting is not preserved.
     * expanded waterfall, audio spectrum and info box.
 Added stack and heap info box items.
     * added DebugSerial objects to use when a single USB serial port is available.
     * deleted the Clear Buffers block of code in ProcessIQData as it caused audio artifacts without a good explanaition for the restrictive limit on audio buffer size.

 * feature/MorseCodeKeyer - Adds a keyboard/memory CW keyer.
 It currently requires the keyboard feature but could be simplified to be used on a standalone T41.
 It has the following features: